Dragiša Milović: 2013 Brussels Agreement

-Milović called for the views of Kosovo Serbs to be taken into account during negotiations for the 2013 Brussels Agreement and said that an assembly of northern Kosovo could otherwise be established.
-The final agreement normalized some aspects of the relationship between Serbia and Kosovo without addressing the latter's status; the Serbian government made some efforts to win local support for the deal, though ultimately both Ristić and Milović opposed it.
+Milović called for the views of Kosovo Serbs to be taken into account during negotiations for the 2013 Brussels Agreement, saying that the local community could establish an assembly of northern Kosovo if this did not happen.
+The agreement normalized some aspects of the relationship between Belgrade and Priština without addressing the status of Kosovo; the Serbian government attempted to win local support for the deal, though ultimately both Ristić and Milović opposed it.

 The Serbian government dissolved the assemblies of Zvečan and other the three Serb municipalities in northern Kosovo in September 2013, thereby ending Milović's tenure as mayor.
-Milović did not participate in the 2013 local elections (which were supported by both Belgrade and Priština, and which saw the direct election of mayors) due to calls from some members of the community for a boycott.
+Milović did not participate in the 2013 local elections (which were supported by both Belgrade and Priština) due to calls from some members of the community for a boycott.
 He was quoted as saying, "We cannot participate in elections that were called by the provisional government in Priština which is recognized by neither Kosovo Serbs nor Serbia."